 MPA Salary and Job Outlook

-For those deciding between an MPA versus an MBA, the public-private sector debate can be a key consideration.
+For those deciding between an MPA and an MBA, the public-private sector debate can be a key consideration.
 While some MBA graduates may find more lucrative roles in the private sector, MPA graduates often focus on making a positive impact in the lives of others through policy development, implementation, and government reform.

 Roles in the public sector can vary widely, and salaries vary as well.
 Graduates of an MPA program can pursue fulfilling management roles in areas such as emergency management, public relations, and social and community services.